 What is plasma?

 It is found in 55% of our blood.
-It is a colorless component of blood and contains 90-92% water, the rest being organic matter and inorganic matter.
+It is a colorless blood component and contains 90-92% water, the rest being organic matter and inorganic matter.
 Inorganic substances contain ions.
-The organic matter consists of plasma proteins, digested food substances, nitrogenous waste products, clotting factors, and antibodies.
+The organic matter comprises plasma proteins, digested food substances, nitrogenous waste products, clotting factors, and antibodies.

-Plasma proteins include albumin, globulin, fibrinogen and prothrombin of which albumin controls blood osmotic pressure and globulin helps in immunity, and fibrinogen acts as a prothrombin clotting factor.
+Plasma proteins include albumin, globulin, fibrinogen, and prothrombin.
+Albumin controls blood osmotic pressure, globulin helps with immunity, and fibrinogen acts as a prothrombin clotting factor.

 What is organized substance?

-It is found in 45% of the blood.
-It includes red blood cells (RBCs), white blood cells (WBCs), and platelets.
-RBCs are also called erythrocytes in which erythro means red and cytes means cell.
+It is found in 45% of the blood and includes red blood cells (RBCs), white blood cells (WBCs), and platelets.
+RBCs are also called erythrocytes, in which erythro means red and cytes means cell.

-Similarly, WBCs (White Blood Cells) are called Leukocytes in which Leuko means white and Cytes means cells.
-Similarly, platelets are called thrombocytes in which thrombi means clot and cytes means cells.
+Similarly, WBCs (White Blood Cells) are called Leukocytes, in which Leuko means white and Cytos means cells.
+Similarly, platelets are called thrombocytes, where thrombi mean clot and cytosol means cells.

 Red Blood Cells (RBCs) –

-Its color is red because the red color pigment is found in it and this red color pigment is called hemoglobin.
-It is 4.5 – 5.5 million/mm3 in adult and healthy men.
-But in small children (infants), the quantity of RBCs is 6 -7 million/mm3.
+It is red because it contains a red pigment called HemoglobinHemoglobin.
+In adult and healthy men, the quantity of RBCs is 4.5 – 5.5 million/mm3.
+However, for small children (infants), the amount is 6 -7 million/mm3.
 That’s why the cheeks of small children look pink.

-Talking about the shape of RBCs, when it is immature, it is round and all the organelles are present in it, but when it matures, it becomes biconical and all the organelles inside it are destroyed.
-So that the maximum amount of hemoglobin can come inside it.
-Because the primary function of RBCs is to transport gases (O2 & CO2), and the more hemoglobin, the more the exchange of gases.
+When talking about the shape of RBCs, when they are immature, they are round, and all the organelles are present.
+However, when they mature, they become biconical, and all the organelles inside them are destroyed so that the maximum amount of HemoglobinHemoglobin can come inside it.
+The primary function of RBCs is to transport gases (O2 & CO2); the more Haemoglobin there is, the more gases are exchanged.

 White Blood Cells (WBCs) –